Alfresco/alfresco-identity-service/README.md

 # Alfresco Identity Service

+> ⚠ **WARNING**:
+> **Alfresco Identity Service is reaching End of Life.**
+> Please refrain from using Alfresco Identity Service at this time and switch to raw Keycloak instead.
+> This branch now contains a set of tests and examples for raw Keycloak, whereas all Alfresco Identity Service development has been moved to [release/2.0.x](https://github.com/Alfresco/alfresco-identity-service/tree/release/2.0.x).

 The *Alfresco Identity Service* will become the central component responsible for identity-related capabilities needed by other Alfresco software, such as managing users, groups, roles, profiles, and authentication.
 Currently it deals just with authentication.
 This project contains the open-source core of this service.

 For installing and [upgrading](https://github.com/Alfresco/alfresco-identity-service/blob/master/upgrade.md) the Identity Service you can choose either a Kubernetes distribution or a standalone distribution.
 Both methods are described in the following sections.